Multiorbital singlet pairing and $d+d$ superconductivity: Results

-It is instructive to consider the $s\tau_{3}$ pairing in a band basis:
+\emph{ Intra- and inter-band $d+d$ pairing and its analogy with the \enhe B-phase } : It is instructive to consider the $s\tau_{3}$ pairing in a band basis:

-\enni where $\alpha_{1,3}$ are Pauli matrices in the two-band space.
+\enni where $\alpha_{1,3}$ are Pauli matrices in the two-band space and where the form factors $\mathit{\Delta}_{3,1}$ transform as $d_{x^{2}-y^{2}}$ and $d_{xy}$, respectively.
+The details of the transformation from orbital to band basis are discussed in Supplementary Note 4.
+There, we also show that the $\alpha_{3,1}$ matrices are equivalent to $A_{1g}$ and $A_{2g}$ representations, respectively, by applying the inverse transformation from band to orbital basis.
+The same conclusion can be reached by requiring that each of the two terms in Eq.~\ref{Eq:Pairing_band} transforms as $B_{1g}$.
 Because the overall pairing is in the irreducible $B_{1g}$ channel, it is natural that the intraband $\alpha_{3}$ part has the $d_{x^2-y^2}$ form factor.
 Likewise, the interband $\alpha_{1}$ component has the $d_{xy}$ form factor.
 Thus, the \enst pairing is equivalent to a $d+d$ pairing.

-When the pairing matrix is squared, the intra- and inter-band $d$-waves add in quadrature as $\Delta^{2}_1(\bm{k}) + \Delta^{2}_2 (\bm{k})$ to produce a gap which does not close along the FSs centered on the BZ center corresponding to the two bands.
+When the pairing matrix is squared, the intra- and inter-band $d$-waves add in quadrature as $\mathit{\Delta}^{2}_1(\mathbf{k}) + \mathit{\Delta}^{2}_2 (\mathbf{k})$ to produce a gap which does not close along the FSs centered on the BZ center corresponding to the two bands, as shown in Fig.~\ref{Fig:Schm}.
 This is due to the anti-commuting nature of the two Pauli matrices $\alpha_{3}$ and $\alpha_{1}$ which denote intra- and inter-band pairing, respectively.
 As in the orbital basis, corrections to this gap are present due to the splitting of the FSs.
-In cases relevant to our discussion, these additional effects are typically small and consequently do not close the gap.
+As discussed in the previous subsection, in cases relevant to our discussion, these additional effects are typically small and consequently do not close the gap; and generically, the FS is always fully gapped.